 About the Author

-Gary Gutting holds the Notre Dame Endowed Chair in Philosophy.
-His most recent book is Thinking the Impossible: French Philosophy Since 1960 (Oxford University Press), and he writes regular columns for “The Stone,” the New York Times philosophy blog.
+Gary Gutting is the John A. O’Brien Professor of Philosophy at the University of Notre Dame.
+His most recent book is What Philosophy Can Do (Norton), and he writes regular columns for “The Stone,” the New York Times philosophy blog.